-When students come to us as Kindergarteners, many of them do not know their alphabet or even the letters in their name.
-Teaching the alphabet and letter sounds are the building blocks of teaching children how to read.
+Once students have mastered their alphabet and letter sounds, it's time to start teaching them more advanced phonics skills that will help them with decoding words.
+After I teach the alphabet, I work on digraphs and blends.
 Research shows that using a multi-sensory approach to learning, can help students learn the information in multiple ways and retain the information better.
 I created Physical Phonics to do just that!
 Physical Phonics helps meet the needs of all of your students, no matter which way they learn best.
-I have found that students are not only more engaged when they use Physical Phonics, but they also retain the information and learn their alphabet and sounds quicker.
+I have found that students are not only more engaged when they use Physical Phonics, but they also retain the information and learn their sounds quicker.

 Here's a little preview of what is included in my Physical Phonics Alphabet set.

 Below are the teacher direction cards.
 You will use these cards to teach your students the blends and digraphs letter pairs and sounds, all while incorporating movement.
 This helps the brain learn through a variety of learning styles: visual, auditory, and kinesthetic movement.